learn-co-curriculum/python-intro-to-strings/README.md

      |      prefix can also be a tuple of strings to try.
      |
      |  strip(...)
-     |      S.strip([chars]) -> str
+     |      S.strip([chars]) -> string or unicode
      |
      |      Return a copy of the string S with leading and trailing
      |      whitespace removed.
      |      If chars is given and not None, remove characters in chars instead.
+     |      If chars is unicode, S will be converted to unicode before stripping
      |
      |  swapcase(...)
-     |      S.swapcase() -> str
+     |      S.swapcase() -> string
      |
-     |      Return a copy of S with uppercase characters converted to lowercase
+     |      Return a copy of the string S with uppercase characters
-     |      and vice versa.
+     |      converted to lowercase and vice versa.
      |
      |  title(...)
-     |      S.title() -> str
+     |      S.title() -> string
      |
-     |      Return a titlecased version of S, i.e. words start with title case
+     |      Return a titlecased version of S, i.e. words start with uppercase
-     |      characters, all remaining cased characters have lower case.
+     |      characters, all remaining cased characters have lowercase.
      |
      |  translate(...)
-     |      S.translate(table) -> str
+     |      S.translate(table [,deletechars]) -> string
      |
-     |      Return a copy of the string S in which each character has been mapped
+     |      Return a copy of the string S, where all characters occurring
+     |      in the optional argument deletechars are removed, and the
-     |      through the given translation table.
-The table must implement
+     |      remaining characters have been mapped through the given
-     |      lookup/indexing via __getitem__, for instance a dictionary or list,
-     |      mapping Unicode ordinals to Unicode ordinals, strings, or None.
-If
+     |      translation table, which must be a string of length 256 or None.
+     |      If the table argument is None, no translation is applied and
-     |      this operation raises LookupError, the character is left untouched.
+     |      the operation simply removes the characters in deletechars.
-     |      Characters mapped to None are deleted.
      |
      |  upper(...)
-     |      S.upper() -> str
+     |      S.upper() -> string
      |
-     |      Return a copy of S converted to uppercase.
+     |      Return a copy of the string S converted to uppercase.
      |
      |  zfill(...)
-     |      S.zfill(width) -> str
+     |      S.zfill(width) -> string
      |
      |      Pad a numeric string S with zeros on the left, to fill a field
      |      of the specified width.
 The string S is never truncated.
      |
      |  ----------------------------------------------------------------------
-     |  Static methods defined here:
+     |  Data and other attributes defined here:
      |
-     |  maketrans(x, y=None, z=None, /)
-     |      Return a translation table usable for str.translate().
-     |
-     |      If there is only one argument, it must be a dictionary mapping Unicode
-     |      ordinals (integers) or characters to Unicode ordinals, strings or None.
-     |      Character keys will be then converted to ordinals.
-     |      If there are two arguments, they must be strings of equal length, and
-     |      in the resulting dictionary, each character in x will be mapped to the
-     |      character at the same position in y.
-If there is a third argument, it
-     |      must be a string, whose characters will be mapped to None in the result.
+     |  __new__ = <built-in method __new__ of type object>
+     |      T.__new__(S, ...) -> a new object with type S, a subtype of T